Z-y-hu/ChipletRing-SDK-Android/README.md

 Add a voice recording，Added the API for obtaining status with one click
 ### 1.0.17
 Fixed the bug that the LmAPI.READ_HISTORY((byte) 0x01, new IHistoryListener() callback all 0 that may be encountered since 1.0.12
+### 1.0.18
+commented bintray-release:0.9 to solve the problem that the library could not be found.
+Add custom APIs and add demo examples